-- 1/3 cup sourdough starter (90 grams) fed 4-10 hours earlier, using it slightly after peaking (or 3–6 days after feeding if refrigerated- see notes for achieving a more “sour” taste)
+- 1/3 cup sourdough starter (90 grams) fed 8-10 hours earlier, using it slightly after peaking (or use an unfed starter, 3–6 days after feeding if refrigerated- for a more “sour” taste- see notes.)

-- cornmeal, rice flour (my favorite) or extra flour for dusting.
+- rice flour (my favorite) or extra flour for dusting.

 - seeds for flavoring: fennel seeds, anise seeds, chia seeds, flax seeds, caraway seeds, sesame seeds, poppy seeds, dill seeds, celery seeds, nigella seeds, etc. (optional, but tasty)